themanyone/itcc/README.txt

 Then type the C++ code you want to execute.
 It will be compiled with GCC and the results (if any) will be displayed.

-Type .h to see some (minimal) help.
+Type .h to see some general help on usage.

+Type .h followed by the command name for more help:

+ .h printf
+ .h string
+ .h glob

 Developing
 ----------